ccorsi/ccorsi.github.io/proglangs/javascript-promises.md

 }
 ```

-As is shown above, the syntax is similar in everyway as with the use of the <code>then</code> method.
+As is shown above, the syntax is similar in every way as with the use of the <code>then</code> method.
 The difference is that the <code>catch</code> method allows you to only process error associated with
 the Promise instance.
 The use of the <code>catch</code> method is better whenever the Promise instance
 doesn't return a result but you want to be able to handle only errors associated with the Promise.